hyriver/seamless-3dep/README.md

 - `get_dem`: Retrieves static DEMs within a specified bounding box.
-The function automatically splits large areas into manageable tiles, downloads data as GeoTIFF files in WGS84 (EPSG:4326), and supports resolutions of 10m, 30m, or 60m.
+The function automatically splits large areas into manageable tiles, downloads data as GeoTIFF files in EPSG:4326, and supports resolutions of 10m, 30m, or 60m.
 - `get_map`: Fetches any 3DEP product (including DEMs) with customizable parameters.
-    Works with all available product types, allows custom resolution settings, and downloads in NAD83 Conus Albers (EPSG:5070) by default.
-Supports custom projections (except WGS84 due to service limitations).
+    Works with all available product types, allows custom resolution settings, and downloads in EPSG:3857.
+Due to service limitations, the output projection is not configurable.
 - `decompose_bbox`: Handles large area requests by breaking down extensive bounding boxes into optimal sizes based on resolution and maximum pixel count, ensuring efficient data retrieval.